axondeepseg/axondeepseg/README.md

 ### FSLeyes plugin

-A tutorial demonstrating the installation procedure and basic usage of our FSLeyes plugin is available on YouTube , and can be viewed by clicking [this link](https://www.youtube.com/watch?v=dz2LqQ5LpIo).
+A tutorial demonstrating the installation procedure and basic usage of our FSLeyes plugin is available on YouTube, and can be viewed by clicking [this link](https://www.youtube.com/watch?v=dz2LqQ5LpIo).

 ## References